”Act as if what you do makes a difference. It does.” William James

 check out my recommended reading list at https://turningleafs.com/book-list/

-The Gentlemen read emails sent from women the past couple of weeks about recent shows.
-Birthdays are celebrated and Mr. Becker’s review is from a literary classic author – Ralph Waldo Emerson.
+The Gentlemen read emails sent from the past couple of weeks about recent shows.
+Birthdays are celebrated and Mr. Becker’s review this week talks about success in business.

 Share your experiences at balconybrotherhood@gmail.com.
 Connect with the Brotherhood on X, Instagram, and YouTube.
 All links at linktree.com.
 Subscribe on Podbean, Spotify, or Apple Podcasts for more fearless conversation about what it really takes to build lasting relationships in today’s world.